heraldofsolace/Lossify/README.md

 #### "images" (list) (required)

-This option must be an array of length 7.
+This option must be an array.
 Each entry in this array corresponds to one image.
 Each image supports these options:
   ##### "name" (string) (required)
   This option is path to the image file
   ##### "size" (string) (optional)